blueblots/cmdparse/README.md

 // prints: Map(2) { 'drink' => 'bubbletea', 'garnish' => 'lemon' }
 ```

 You can also use compound arguments (commands with subcommands, like `git commit -s` or `apt install some-package`).
-Compound arguments work just like vargs objects, like so:
+Compound arguments work just like cmdparse objects, like so:

 ```JavaScript
 myArgs.addCompound = {name: 'add', required: false, help: 'add something'};